NixOS/rfcs/rfcs/0042-config-option.md

 ## [Part 2][part2]

-TODO: write what goes in the NixOS docs

 The second part of this RFC aims to encourage people to write better NixOS modules in terms of quality, maintainability and discoverability by limiting NixOS options representing single settings to a set of most "valuable" options.
-Of course in general "valuable" doesn't have a clear definition, so it's up to the module author and other people familiar with the program to decide on it, but in the following section some conventions will be given.
-As more such options are deemed "valuable" they can be added to the module over time.
+The general idea of valuable options is that they provide more value (used by people, provide safety) than the trouble they're worth (bloated option listings, maintenance cost).
+Of course this isn't something we can measure, so it's up to the module author to make a reasonable decision, but some general suggestions are given in the next section.
+As more such options are deemed valuable they can be added to the module over time as well.

 ### Valuable options